top of page

 👉 Feel first, look later.

-Your body will tell you if something is comfortable or not.
-Trust those sensations before checking the mirror.
-By keeping your focus on comfort and feel, you can reduce the anxiety that often comes with trying on clothes and seeing your reflection.
+By focusing on comfort and feeling, you can reduce the anxiety that often comes with trying on clothes and seeing your reflection.

 6. Only buy what fits